True crime Netflix: 10 most highly rated true crime documentaries about serial killers on Netflix

-Netflix has become the go to subscription service when it comes to true crime.
+The go to subscription service when it comes to true crime has been quite clearly been Netflix for some time.

 Be it morbid curiosity or a desire to find out more details about the crimes committed, the popularity of serial killer .documentaries have risen immensely – there’s no better place than Netflix for an abundance of choice.